xieyuankun/Codecfake/README.md

   <img width="380" height="320" src="figure/ALM1.png">
 </p>
 <h2 align="center">ALM-based deepfake audio</h1>
-This is the official repo of our work titled "The Codecfake Dataset and Countermeasures for the Universally Detection of Deepfake Audio," which was available on arxiv at https://arxiv.org/abs/2405.04880.
+This is the official repo of our work titled The Codecfake Dataset and Countermeasures for the Universally Detection of Deepfake Audio, which was available on arxiv at https://arxiv.org/abs/2405.04880.

 ## 📚 Codecfake Dataset
 Due to platform restrictions on the size of zenodo repositories, we have divided the Codecfake dataset into various subsets as shown in the table below: